4 Apr 2021 HYN Himalayan Yoga Academy

 - Lower the head and other parts of the body slowly; in particular, raised heels should be lowered slowly.

-- If the body is stressed, perform Corpse Pose or Child Pose. or Makarasana,
+- If the body is stressed, perform Corpse Pose or Child Pose or Makarasana.

 - Some claim that asanas, especially inverted poses, are to be avoided during menstruation.